ConorWilliams/libfork/docs/benchmarks/benchmarks/fold.md

 | base | `1'073'741'824` |

-The suite includes `int32` and `float32` data, memory-backed and lazy ranges, and libfork variants with fixed, deduced, and unit chunk sizes.
+The suite includes `int32` and `float32` data, memory-backed and lazy ranges, serial `std_plus` loop baselines, and libfork variants with fixed, deduced, and unit chunk sizes.

 ## Results